Struggling to Make Ends Meet Financially

 Look at your priorities first, then look at your resources.
 Your brain will start to find places for things a bit more easily that way.

 Cable can be sacrificed more conveniently these days because there are other options (i.e. Netflix, Hulu, Amazon Prime, Blu-rays, etc).
-You can always go to the library to use the internet or see if using a hotspot on your phone would bring down your costs.
+You can always go to the library to use the internet or see if using a hotspot on your phone would save you a little money.

 4. Wipe out the extras – Do you have subscriptions to anything?
-Cancel it and ask the company to reimburse you the remaining amount.
-Do you find yourself at the mall or Starbucks every week or so?
+Cancel them and ask the company to reimburse you the remaining amount.
+Do you find yourself at the mall or a Starbucks coffee shop every week or so?
 Stay home.

 Wipe out the extra expenses you’ve taken for granted.
 All of those things deplete the resources that you could be putting towards your vital expenses and will help you stay afloat longer.

 5. Keep something for yourself – All of this being said, if you can manage, try keeping one, less costly extra for yourself.
-Sometimes, especially with subscriptions, you can skip a month if you need to, but it’s nice to have some kind of treat to help ease the stress – even if it’s small.
+Something for a rainy day.
+A small treat (that doesn’t cost a lot of money) on occasion will help to ease the stress – even if it’s small.

 Once you’ve managed the rest of your bills – and if you have the means without sacrificing a necessity – treat yourself to a little something.
 (Even if it means a trip to the dollar store for a candy bar.)
 Your sanity will thank you!

 6. Make your food budget stretch – Other than room and board, food is a major necessity.
 Make your food budget stretch by planning meals and practicing thrifty shopping.
-The less trips you make to the store, the less you will spend.
+Get a great cook-book or start scouring the internet for great recipes.
+The fewer trips you make to the store, the less you will spend.

-Create a weekly or monthly (monthly is better) menu plan so that you don’t deviate from your budget and make sure to use coupons (often provided by the store by app) whenever possible.
+Create a weekly or monthly (monthly is better) menu plan so that you don’t deviate from your budget and make sure to use coupons (often provided by the store by an app) whenever possible.
 You can also get additional savings on apps like Ibotta and Checkout 51 after shopping.
-All of these savings together can help you save huge amounts of money if you buy only what you need.
+All of these can help you save huge amounts of money if you buy only what you need and are financial products that are extremely easy to use.

-In addition, when you cook for yourself, you can make larger portions which you can refrigerate or freeze for future meals.
-Think soups (which you can freeze into portions), large casseroles and other large portion meals, which brings us to our next point –
+In addition, when you cook for yourself, you can make larger portions that you can refrigerate or freeze for future meals.
+Common practice would include soups (that you can freeze into portions), large casseroles, and other large portion meals, which brings us to our next point –

 9. Buy in bulk – It may seem harder to do if your resources are limited, but if you can manage, try to buy in bulk.
 Places like Sam’s Club and Costco are good starts when looking for bulk items.